 The Transportation Master Plan (TMP) will be a long-range, system-level transportation plan for the City of Kelowna.
-It will help to identify the investments strategic, prioritized (policies, programs, and projects) that will be needed over the next 20 years to achieve the community's vision and qoals for transportation.
+It will help to identify the strategic, prioritized investments (policies, programs, and projects) that will be needed over the next 20 years to achieve the community's vision goals for transportation.
 Scenario development, analysis and selection is an important part of the transportation master planning process, marking this report as a major milestone in the development of the TMP.